-Pin Search is an interesting addon for Chrome, which let you search Pinterest images on Google image search and let you find out possible copy, where all images have appeared and also find similar images.
+Pin Search is an interesting add-on for Chrome, which lets you search Pinterest images on Google image search and let you find out the possible copy, where all images have appeared and also find similar images.
 PinSearch>

-In case, if you find any webmaster using your images, you can drop a quick Email saying “Hi you have used my images and I would appreciate if you give a proper credit to my Website or else remove the image.
+In case, if you find any webmaster using your images, you can drop a quick email saying “Hi you have used my images and I would appreciate if you give proper credit to my Website or else remove the image.
 Link to my Website: domain.com”.
-This is an easy way and if webmaster don’t respond, follow my Google DMCA guide and report such images to Google.
+This is an easy way and if webmasters don’t respond, follow my Google DMCA guide and report such images to Google.

 If you find this article informative and useful, don’t forget to share it on Google+ and Facebook.